andrewhuangca/Analysis-of-Mobile-Food-in-SF/README.md

 # Analysis-of-Mobile-Food-in-SF

 This project's purpose is to analyze the the mobile food data in San Francisco in order to create visualizations and gain insights.
-We did this project because we are all foodies who are passionate to find local authentic street food.
+We did this project because we are all foodies who are passionate to explore local authentic street food.

 Below are the datasets that we found on data.sfgov.org :